-Ray sat outside Cianna and Nanna Kaden’s house looking up at the sky.
-It was a long day, and he was tired, but he couldn’t sleep.
+Ray sat on the stairs outside Nanna Kaden’s house, looking up at the sky.
+He was tired from the long day, but he couldn’t sleep.
 After the Toivoa Destroyer fell to pieces, they had to search for Cormac, who completely vanished from the battlefield.
 However, after searching for hours, they couldn’t find him.
 If Ray had to guess, Cormac must have escaped just before Ray cast the traditional Toivoa.
-After giving up the search, they returned to Cianna’s place to rest and to focus on healing.
+After giving up the search, they returned to the old wooden cottage to rest and focus on healing.
 Pennie Kaela and Visola had fallen asleep moments after returned.
 Noah and Charlottea were having a long discussion while Lynx and Dimetrios were complaining about how sore they were.
 Mr Kaden, in particular, was in pretty bad shape.
 Nanna Kaden spent hours in a locked room healing him.
-However, even Ray knew the limits to what healing magic could do and that it was likely he wasn’t going to live much longer.
+However, even Ray knew the limits to what healing magic could do and that it was likely that Mr Kaden wasn’t going to live much longer.
 Cianna, who probably knew what limited time she had left with her father, refused to leave his side.
 Ray didn’t know why, but the whole situation made him feel uncomfortable.
 The room felt stuffy and he felt a strange sinking feeling in his stomach.
 It was part of the reason he went outside, that and he was sick of Lynx’s and Dimetrios’s constant whining.

-Ray sighed, he was glad it was finally over, mainly since everyone kept asking him questions he didn’t know the answers to.
-It actually surprised him that he was actually able to pull of the original Toivoa spell.
-He didn’t know why he was able to do it; he just assumed the answer was most likely hidden in the memories he lost.
+Ray sighed, he was glad it was finally over.
+Mainly since everyone kept asking him questions he didn’t know the answers to.
+It actually surprised him that he was actually able to pull off the original Toivoa spell.
+He didn’t know why or how he was able to do it, he just assumed the answer was most likely hidden in the memories he lost.
 In fact, his entire time in Valo left him with more questions than answers.
 It was hard for him, especially since he was told that he should regain his memories in a few months.However, as of the beginning of November it had been seven years since he woke up with amnesia and he hardly remembered anything.

-A sudden image flashed in Ray’s mind.
-The dark and fuzzy image was too unclear to make out anything besides to figures hidden in the shadows, one human and one that had a beast-like form that towered over the other figure.
-Before he could analyse it further, it faded, and Ray felt a sharp pain in his head.
+A sudden image flashed in Ray’s mind and he felt a sharp pain in his head.
+The dark and fuzzy image was too unclear to make out anything besides two figures hidden in the shadows.
+One seemed to be human and one that had a beast-like form that towered over the other figure.
+Before he could analyse it further, it faded.
 He blinked when it disappeared as quickly as it appeared.
 The pain was completely gone without leaving any traces of it.

 “What was that…?”
 Ray muttered.